Last Updated on June 10, 2023 by Max

-Here, I will guide you step by step on how I envision the causal relationship of the events taking place in our body and resulting in prostate cancer.
-At the end of reading the post, you will have a holistic picture of not only how prostate cancer arises, but the importance of diet and a healthy lifestyle in preventing prostate cancer as well.
+Here, I will guide you step by step on how I envision the causal relationship between the events taking place in our body and resulting in prostate cancer.
+At the end of the post, you will have a holistic picture of how prostate cancer arises and the importance of diet and a healthy lifestyle in preventing prostate cancer.

-- Like any other type of cancer prostate cancer starts when the cells of the prostate gland mutate into cancer cells and begin to grow out of control.
+- Like any other type of cancer, prostate cancer starts when the prostate gland cells mutate into cancer cells and begin to grow out of control.

-- No natural food humanity is consuming for millions of years of its evolution is capable of causing genetic or epigenetic alterations in the structure or function of the genes.
-If there some, they must be negligible; otherwise, we’d have avoided this food.
+- No natural food humanity has been consuming for millions of years of its evolution is capable of causing genetic or epigenetic alterations in the structure or function of the genes.
+If there are some, they must be negligible; otherwise, we’d have avoided this food.

 - Only carcinogens, mostly chemically synthesized like pesticides and herbicides, or naturally occurring in our body under unusual conditions like hydrogen sulfide and N-nitroso-compounds, or local imbalance of steroid hormones in the prostate are capable of triggering cell malignancy.

 - The main route to how these carcinogens get inside of your body is your digestive system.

-- The colon and rectum as the last parts of the gastrointestinal tract accumulate all the solid and liquid wastes, including genotoxins, and separates the liquid from the feces filtering the former back into the blood.
+- The colon and rectum, as the last parts of the gastrointestinal tract, accumulate all the solid and liquid wastes, including genotoxins, and separate the liquid from the feces filtering the former back into the blood.

-- The prostate is located in the vicinity of the rectum and has a shared arterial vasculature, so there is a good chance for all kinds of carcinogenic substances of getting directly into the prostate and triggering cancer growth.
+- The prostate is located in the vicinity of the rectum and has a shared arterial vasculature, so there is a good chance for all kinds of carcinogenic substances to get directly into the prostate and trigger cancer growth.

 - An unbalanced diet, some medicines, antibiotics, and constipation may cause the balance of healthy gut microbiota to change; sulfate- or nitrate-reducing bacteria multiply, producing more and more carcinogenic toxins.
 When the concentration of toxins in your bowel is too high, they begin to leak outside, leading to prostatitis or prostate cancer.

-Let’s analyze the available scientific data and try to put two and two together.
+Let’s analyze the available scientific data and combine two and two.

 Basic knowledge about prostate and prostate cancer.